 What is systemic lupus erythematosus (SLE)?

 SLE is an auto-immune disease where your immune system attacks your own tissues.
 SLE can damage your skin, joints, kidneys, brain, lungs and blood vessels.
+I see patients with lupus in pregnancy quite frequently, because it’s a disease that particularly affects women of childbearing age.

 Most women with SLE can safely get pregnant and have a healthy baby.
 However, all pregnant women with SLE are “high risk,” meaning the chance of complications is significantly higher.